Gradient-descent methods for scalable quantum detector tomography: Quantum Detector Tomography

 In our case the constraints in Eq. \ref{diag_op_prob} can be interpreted as requiring the rows of $\Pi$ to be probability vectors.
 This constraint can easily be enforced in our gradient descent approach by use of the softmax function that, for a given input $\vec{x} \in \mathbb{R}^N$, is defined as

 and is ubiquitously used in deep learning systems to normalize raw model outputs into probabilities.
 By applying this function to the rows of $\Pi$ we effectively ensure that the resulting $\Pi$ satisfies the constraints in Eq. \ref{diag_op_prob}.
 Using this function makes the optimization problem non-convex, introducing the possibility of converging to local minima and saddle points.
 Nevertheless, gradient descent methods, especially when combined with stochastic minibatching, momentum, and adaptive learning rates, have been empirically successful at finding solutions of high quality in this regime \cite{kingma2015adam, panageas2019first}.
+Note that other normalization techniques such as squaring normalization can also be used in place of the softmax function.
+During a given iteration of the gradient descent algorithm the POVM parameters $\Pi$ are updated using the standard gradient descent update rule